Sorry, this program is not available for local students.

 You will undertake a series of coursework modules to develop advanced knowledge in your discipline, skills in research methods and practice and in consultation with your supervisor you will develop your research plan.

-You will conduct your research as prescribed in your plan, and document your findings in a thesis and in an oral presentation to an audience consisting of peers and project supervisors.
+You will conduct your research as prescribed in your plan, and document your findings in a thesis and in an oral presentation to an audience consisting of peers and academics.

 Honours supervisors are connected to industry through RMIT’s many programs, research centres and groups.